AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

     * **[!UICONTROL Delivered]**: Percentage of the number of messages successfully processed compared to the total number of messages processed.

-    * **[!UICONTROL Hard bounces]**: Percentage of the number of “hard” bounces, permanent errors, such as a wrong email address, compared to the total number of messages processed.
+    * **[!UICONTROL Hard bounces]**: Percentage of the number of "hard" bounces, permanent errors, such as a wrong email address, compared to the total number of messages processed.

-    * **[!UICONTROL Soft bounces]**: Percentage of the number of “soft” bounces, temporary errors such as a full inbox, compared to the total number of messages processed
+    * **[!UICONTROL Soft bounces]**: Percentage of the number of "soft" bounces, temporary errors such as a full inbox, compared to the total number of messages processed

     * **[!UICONTROL Opens]**: Percentage of the number of targeted recipients who opened a message at least once compared to the number of messages processed successfully.